Can you survive anaphylaxis without treatment?

 If you or someone around you experiences symptoms suggestive of anaphylaxis, such as difficulty breathing, swelling of the throat or tongue, or a sudden drop in blood pressure, it is essential to seek immediate medical attention by calling emergency services (such as 911 in the United States) and administering epinephrine if available.
 Prompt medical intervention and access to appropriate treatments are vital for increasing the chances of survival and minimizing the risk of severe complications associated with anaphylaxis.

-People Are Reading: What causes anaphylaxis?
+People Are Reading: What is best medicine for joint pain?